 The purpose of these meetings were to educate the public on the requested zoning changes for Parking Requirements and Accessory Dwelling Units, as well as follow-up on the 2020 commitment to revisit the Short-Term Rental regulations within the City in 2022.
 During these meetings, subject matter experts from the Department of Planning and Development Review shared the requested zoning changes, discussed potential elements that may change in the zoning ordinances, and addressed any questions regarding these potential changes.
 These meetings were the first of two rounds of community engagement.
 During the second round, tentatively scheduled for November, City staff will share the proposed changes for the zoning ordinance.

-The RP District Amendments and City Center Rezoning ordinances are scheduled to be heard at the September 26, 2022 City Council Meeting.
-Please visit the City's Legistar website for more information about this meeting.
+The RP District Amendments and City Center Rezoning ordinances were adopted at the September 26, 2022 City Council Meeting.
+You can view the RP District Amendment ordinance HERE and the City Center Rezoning ordinance HERE.

 On March 7, 2022, Richmond City Planning Commission passed Resolution 2022-023 to declare an intent to amend the official zoning map for the purpose of rezoning certain properties in the area generally north of East Broad Street, south and west of Interstate 64/95, and east of North Third Street in accordance with the Richmond 300 Master Plan.
 The current zoning of City Center (see map below) is primarily CM, RP, RO-3, and B-4 and does not align with the vision described in the recently adopted City Center Innovation District Small Area Plan via the vision statement, illustrations, site plans, and future land use designations for City Center.